Process 3: Conducting Community Surveys

 Conducting a survey is a starting point for getting that information from community members.
 Well-developed surveys can provide information on community priorities and concerns.
 Your steering committee will be a valuable resource in putting the survey together and suggesting strategies for its distribution.
 Committee members can also encourage the community to return surveys, using their connections to promote survey completion and submission.

-- “What do you think is the most pressing issue for our community?”
+- “What do you think is the most serious problem facing our community?”

 - “Do you experience any problems on a daily basis that may also affect other community members?”